Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 snippet: windowsservicehosting

-NOTE: Note the use of `Environment.UserInteractive` to provide a dual console/service experience, i.e. this process can be executed from the command line or run as a Windows Service.
+NOTE: The use of `Environment.UserInteractive` to provide a dual console/service experience, i.e. this process can be executed from the command line or run as a Windows Service.

 ## Bootstrapping NuGet